jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v10.md

  - **Different posts have different weights**.
 Not every word I type has the same significance in terms of time invested - patch notes are more in-the-moment while a blog post might takes weeks or months of work.
 Yet my site presents them the same.

- - **I need a tighter publishing feedback loop:** my current publishing system is a rube goldberg machine of Python scripts, monkey patched packages, and uncommitted changes on git.
+ - **I need a tighter publishing feedback loop:** my current publishing system is a Rube Goldberg machine of Python scripts, monkey patched packages, and uncommitted changes on git.
 It needs to be instant: preferably per-character.
 As in, type a letter in Roam and see a rendered blog preview in the next pane.

  - **Roam on mobile is an utter nightmare.** Simply opening up my database on a good mobile internet connection might take 1-2 minutes.
 It doesn't cache locally properly, so after being un-backgrounded it usually needs to re-fetch the data.
 I can't be limited to writing on my computer and I don't want to cut and paste between apps.